 The City of Belleville features a charming Downtown on the Lake.
 The Downtown is home to Belleville's retail district, serving City residents and visitors, as well as residents from both Van Buren and Sumpter Townships.
 There are several parks in the area that are perfect for family picnics, sports and recreation, or just exploring trails.
 There are numerous restaurants and businesses, and the community continues to grow.

-The community houses Wayne County Community College, and also is close to Eastern Michigan University, the University of Michigan Ann Arbor and the University of Michigan-Dearborn.
+The community houses Wayne County Community College, and also is close to Eastern Michigan University, the University of Michigan-Dearborn.